Docs / Ecosystems

 Shared options are not universal

-Some flags are global because they are stored in one project config, but not every flag generates meaningful files in every ecosystem.
-Use the ecosystem pages below for what is actually scaffolded, and use the Reference Options pages for complete option values and compatibility caveats.
+Some flags are global because they are stored in one project config, but not every flag applies to every ecosystem.
+Use the ecosystem pages below for what is generated, and use Reference Options for exact CLI values.